“My Divorce is Final But Now My Boyfriend is Ignoring Me”

 Dan and I met for drinks and hit it off instantly.
 He told me that was madly enamored since he met me but that he knew I was married.
 To say he was the reason I left my husband would be only half true, but he was the catalyst that started it all and he encouraged me to be happy.
 My husband and I were clearly separated long before any paperwork and before Dan and I started dating.
 I told Dan that he should keep dating other people until my divorce was finalized.
 But he didn’t want to wait, and we started dating shortly after my separation paperwork.

 While my husband was mentally abusive, Dan made me feel safe, protected, and loved — things I’ve longed for for SO LONG!
 And the first six months were amazing!
 He even brought me home to meet his family, and I’m the only one he’s ever brought home even though he’s 37.
-He tells me I’m the best thing that ever happened to him, that I’m beautiful, that he’s so lucky, that he wants to marry me and have kids, etc…
+He says he adores me, that I’m beautiful, and that he’s lucky to be with me.

 I don’t want to walk away from Dan; I love him dearly.
-But maybe I’m not being clear enough with him.
-And with all the back and forth he’s putting me through combined with disregarding my interests and feelings, I am hurting more than ever.
-Maybe I didn’t give myself time after my divorce?
+But maybe I didn’t give myself time after my divorce?
 Maybe I jumped from one bad relationship to another?
 Maybe I should be single for awhile?
 Maybe I should tell him I need a break?
 Maybe he only loved me when I was married and he couldn’t really have me?
 I am so lost.
 What do you think? — Looking for My Rock

 For most of your relationship, you were going through an exhausting divorce.
 For at least 1/3 of your relationship — the most recent 1/3 — Dan has been distant and moody.
 He doesn’t show any interest in meeting your family.
 He has no interest in pursuing activities you enjoy.
 It sounds like he doesn’t even want to leave the house with you, but would rather just spend all his time indoors.
 You, on the other hand, feel like you have a new lease on life now that you’re free of the ex-husband who dragged you down.
 You’re out there rock climbing, horseback riding, golfing, meeting new people–which is great!
 But you have this boyfriend who doesn’t want to do any of those things.
 So… why do you want to be with him?
-Why do you want to make a “plan” with someone who seems so ill-matched for you?
 Because he says you’re beautiful?
 Because he says he feels lucky to be with you?
-Honey, those are just meaningless words if there aren’t any actions to back them up.
+Those are just meaningless words if there aren’t any actions to back them up.

 I know it can feel lonely to be single, especially when you’re used to being in a relationship.
 But that’s not enough reason to stay with someone who doesn’t make you happy.
 And Dan?
 It doesn’t sound like he makes you happy.
 It sounds like he’s creating anxiety and anguish at time when you should be celebrating your freedom.
 You just got out of a bad marriage!
 Why not revel in that for a while?
 Enjoy dating around.
 Enjoy being single.
 Enjoy your independence!